On the additive image of 0th persistent homology: Introduction

 Our answers to these questions will --- unsurprisingly --- depend on the category \( X \), and sometimes also on the field $F$.
 More surprisingly, and in contrast to the situation for linear representations, they also depend heavily on the orientation of the arrows in \( X \).
 For instance, the extended Dynkin quiver $\tilde D_4$,

 is of tame representation type and thus has infinite families of indecomposables over any field.
 We prove in Section~\ref{subsect:only_thin} that if all the arrows are oriented inwards, then any indecomposable representation in the additive image has vector space dimension at most 1 over any vertex.
-Contrary to this, we prove in Section~\ref{subsec.d4} that if all the arrows are oriented outwards, then (over finite fields) every representation is in the additive image.
+By contrast, we prove in Section~\ref{subsec.d4} that if all the arrows are oriented outwards and $F$ is an algebraic extension of a finite field, then every representation is in the additive image.
+This conclusion does not hold for arbitrary infinite fields, like the reals, as shown in Example~\ref{ex:D4-trans}.